Farm Gleaning

 From farm to community

-Our goal is to increase access to nutritious, local produce for people experiencing food insecurity in the region.
-Currently, all farm produce is distributed to the community through the Food Rescue Project
+Our Farm Gleaning Program increases access to fresh, local produce for people experiencing food insecurity while helping reduce food waste on local farms.
+Donated produce is distributed to the community through the Food Share Network.

 Two people crouched among tall rhubarb leaves in a field, as they harvest the stalks under clear blue skies.

 Participating farms are given tax receipts for the fair market value of the food we glean from their farm.
-We organize the logistics, track all food harvested, picked-up and distributed, and cultivate relationships with farms to continue supporting our community.
+LifeCycles Project Society coordinates all the logistics, including volunteer recruitment, produce tracking and accounting, pick-up, redistribution, and ongoing support for participating farms.

 Are you a farmer interested in participating in this project?
 Get in touch!